This paragraph was written at The Washington Post:

 By bringing more drug offenders into the criminal justice system than normal, not all those arrested will be non-violent, first-time offenders and qualify for the treatment program– likely leading to greater levels of incarceration for drug offenders.
 Couple the high-failure rates of drug courts and mandatory treatment with the likelihood that many who qualify for this new program in New Jersey are likely to be recreational users and reluctant partakers in drug treatment, and the savings in costs to the New Jersey taxpayer that Christie has in mind when supporting this program may never be realized– all while more low-level, non-violent drug users are continually locked up in cages as prisoners in the War on Drugs.

 If Gov. Christie truly believes in the failure of the drug war and wishes to seriously move away from the status quo, he should reconsider his position on the decriminalization of marijuana, a policy he has pledged to veto if it gets to his desk.
-Christie must also rethink his support for New Jersey’s medical marijuana law, which he only signed because of its extremely strict and narrow scope.
+Christie must also rethink his support for New Jersey’s medical marijuana law because of its extremely strict and narrow scope.
 That law must be loosened up to allow more patients access to medical cannabis than just those suffering from terminal cancer and other such debilitating medical conditions, as well as more dispensaries to make safe access to medical marijuana easier for those in need.
 Gov. Christie should also sign legislation that recently passed the state senate, making New Jersey’s pilot needle-exchange program permanent and open to any town that wishes to participate.

 These are the kinds of reforms that will start moving us away from the War on Drugs and the ineffective criminal justice approach that has dominated drug policy for so long.
 The drug policy reform football is hanging in the air, waiting for someone to catch and run with it.
 As a pro-life Republican and former prosecutor, Christie is in a unique position to bring the moral cover required to make actual, serious, and lasting changes to drug policy.
 But actions speak louder than words, and for now, Gov. Christie is mostly bark and very little bite.